-In the November 1, 2008, actuarial valuation, the entry age normal method was used.
+In the December 1, 2011, actuarial valuation, the entry age normal method was used.
 The actuarial assumptions included a five percent investment rate of return (net of administrative expenses), based on the Plan being funded in an irrevocable employee benefit trust fund invested in a long-term fixed income portfolio.
 Healthcare cost assumptions include a four percent inflation.
 The UAAL is being amortized at a level dollar method.
-The remaining amortization period at June 30, 2011, was 27 years.
-The actuarial value of assets was not determined in this actuarial valuation.
+The remaining amortization period at June 30, 2012, was 26 years.
+The actuarial value of assets was not determined in this actuarial valuation as there were none.